Upstream-Tech/climata/README.rst

     :align: center

-**climata** is a pythonic interface for loading and processing time series data from climate and flow monitoring stations and observers. climata leverages a number of webservices as listed below.  climata is powered by `wq.io <http://wq.io/wq.io>`_, and shares its goal of maximizing the reusability of data parsing code, by smoothing over some of the differences between various data formats.
+**climata** is a pythonic interface for loading and processing time series data from climate and flow monitoring stations and observers. climata leverages a number of webservices as listed below.  climata is powered by `IterTable <https://django-data-wizard.wq.io/itertable/>`_, and shares its goal of maximizing the reusability of data parsing code, by smoothing over some of the differences between various data formats.